shaozi/ldap-authentication/README.md

 Buffer data can now be accessed by `user.raw.profilePhoto`, etc, instead of `user.profilePhoto`.

 In version 3, the `raw` field is no longer used.
-Instead, append `;binary` to the attributes you want to get back as buffer.
+Instead, append `;binary` to the attributes you want to get back as base64-encoded string.
 Check the following example on how to get a user's profile photo:

 ```javascript
 export async function verifyLogin(email: string, password: string) {